jankod/DigestedProteinDB/README.md

 ## Requirements
 - Java 24 or higher
 - Maven 3.8 or higher for building the project from source
-- Linux, MacOS for build database
+- Linux, MacOS for database building
-- Linux, MacOS, Windows for running the server
+- Linux, MacOS, Windows for running the database search server

 ## Command-Line Parameters